CREESTL/Wiry/README.md

 - mint tokens
 - burn tokens from users` wallets
 - add addresses to blacklist
 - remove addresses from blacklist

+The owner can:
+- **Transfer** ownership to the other address using `transferOwnership` function.
+The other address becomes the new owner.
+- **Renounce** ownership using `renounceOwnership` function.
+That leaves the contract without owner.
+Special functions will be unavailable.

 #### Pause / Unpause